tzislam/libnvcd/README.md

 `make clean && make [DEBUG=1] [libnvcdhook.so] [nvcdrun] [nvcdinfo]`

-Each of the optional targets specified in the command in above will build `libnvcd.so` first.
+Each of the optional targets specified in the command above builds `libnvcd.so` first.

-These will be built in the `bin` directory that lies at the root of the repo.
+These executables will build in the `bin` directory that lies at the root of the repo.

 If `DEBUG=1` is provided, optimizations are turned off and debug symbols are provided.